 The Energy Foundation’s nonprofit mission is to serve the public interest by building a strong clean energy economy.
-Pragmatic and nonpartisan, the foundation supports education and analysis to promote policy solutions that build markets for clean energy technology.
-Advancing renewable energy, energy efficiency, and other solutions can open doors to greater innovation and productivity—growing the economy with dramatically less pollution.
+The foundation supports education and analysis to promote pragmatic, non-partisan policy solutions that advance renewable energy and energy efficiency, building markets for clean energy technology and opening doors to greater innovation and productivity—growing the economy with dramatically less pollution.

-EF’s founding office is in San Francisco, CA, with additional offices in Raleigh, NC; Chicago, IL; Washington, DC; and Las Vegas, NV.
-The EF China office is located in Beijing, China.
+Energy Foundation’s founding office is in San Francisco, CA, with additional offices in Raleigh, NC; Chicago, IL; Washington, DC; and Las Vegas, NV.
 To learn more about EF, visit www.ef.org.